mongodb-developer/TensorFlow_Demos/README.md

 # Movie Genre Classification using TensorFlow
 <img src="https://www.tensorflow.org/images/tf_logo_social.png" alt="TensorFlow Logo" width="400" height="200">

 This script demonstrates how to train a movie genre classification model using TensorFlow.
 The model classifies movies into three genres: Western, History, and Musical.
+Uses the sample_mflix movies collection in Atlas

 ## Installation